Defense Plant Corporation

-The Defense Plant Corporation,(DPC), was subsidiary of the Reconstruction Finance Corporation, a government corporation run by the United States Federal Government between 1940 and 1945.
+The Defense Plant Corporation (DPC), was an American subsidiary of the Reconstruction Finance Corporation, a government corporation run by the United States federal government between 1940 and 1945.
 To win World War II the United States and its Allied Nations needed massive war production.
 Many private companies did not have the capital funds to meet the wartime demand for buildings and equipment.

 Defense Plant Corporation provided financial support to state and local governments.
 Defense Plant Corporation also made loans to banks, railroads, mortgage associations, and other businesses supporting the war efforts.

 History

-Reconstruction Finance Corporation (RFC) was founded in 1932 by Herbert Hoover to help with the Great Depression, with the outbreak of World War II, it became a war department.
+The Reconstruction Finance Corporation (RFC) was founded in 1932 by Herbert Hoover to help with the Great Depression, with the outbreak of World War II, it became a war department.
 Fund requests usually started with the United States Navy, United States Army, War Shipping Administration, Office of Production Management, the War Production Board, Maritime Commission or other war departments.
-Reconstruction Finance Corporation had eight subsidiaries.
+The Reconstruction Finance Corporation had eight subsidiaries.
 Most requests for new factories and new mills were given to the Defense Plant Corporation.
 The head of the Defense Plant Corporation was Jesse H. Jones, with Emil Schram and Sam Husbands.
-Jesse H. Jones (1874–1956) was a politician and entrepreneur from Houston, Texas.
-Defense Plant Corporation would also offer oversight that factories were constructed, equipped, and operated.
-By the time Defense Plant Corporation closed in 1945 it had funded over $9 billion into the wartime factories.
+It would also offer oversight that factories were constructed, equipped, and operated.
+By the time it closed in 1945 it had funded over $9 billion into the wartime factories.
 The funds went to over 2,300 projects in 46 US states and in foreign countries.
 In most projects, the government owned factories and leased them to private companies.
 Major factories built were aircraft manufacturing (50% of funds), tanks plants, nonferrous metals, machine tools, synthetic rubber, shipyards and boat yards.

 The largest project was $176 million for Dodge's Chicago aircraft engine plant.
-The Dodge Chicago plant manufactured engines for the Boeing B-29 Superfortress and Consolidated B-32 Dominator.
+The Dodge Chicago Plant manufactured engines for the Boeing B-29 Superfortress and Consolidated B-32 Dominator.
 The Dodge Chicago 1,545 acres with a steel forge and aluminum foundry.
-With the war coming to an end Defense Plant Corporation was ended on July 1, 1945.
+With the end of the war, the DPC ceased operations on July 1, 1945.